Mandan's Touch a Truck event returning this spring

-The Mandan Progress Organization is bringing back its Touch a Truck event this spring.
+The Mandan Progress Organization is bringing back its Touch a Truck event this spring, for curious children and job-seeking teens and adults.

 Last year's event was reconfigured to a coloring book activity for children due to the coronavirus pandemic.